Boozhoo/hello! My name is Niiyokamigaabaw Deondre Smiles. Niiyokamigaabaw translates to “Stands on Four Earths” in my people’s language, Ojibwemowin.

 I serve as the director of the Geographic Indigenous Futures Collaboratory, a research group focusing on Indigenous geographic methods and collaborations with Indigenous communities.
 This is in addition to affiliations with the EGESTA Lab (University of British Columbia), the Technoscience Research Unit (University of Toronto) and the Rising Voices, Changing Coasts Hub (UCAR/Haskell Indian Nations University).

-I also serve on the editorial boards of NiCHE, the Journal of Environmental Studies and Sciences, and the Turtle Island Journal of Indigenous Health.
-I am also proud to serve my nation by sitting on the Board of Trustees of Leech Lake Tribal College.
+I also serve on the editorial boards of NiCHE and the Journal of Environmental Studies and Sciences.
+I am also proud to serve my nation as a member of the Board of Trustees of Leech Lake Tribal College.

 This website provides a place to learn more about me, my academic background, and my current projects.
 Welcome again!
 If you have any questions, please don’t hesitate to contact me.